Chi Nei Tsang & The Ancient Belly "Magic" for Our 21st Century Life

 Chi Nei Tsang & the Connection to our Energetic Body Center

-The energetic centre of our physical body, located at the navel, becomes congested and cut off from the rest of the body, which can lead to feelings of overwhelm, lower sense of resilience and a myriad of physical and emotional manifestations of internal disharmony.
+The centre part of our body situated at the navel is quite energetic that it becomes congested and removed from the remaining body, resulting in the feelings of lead to feelings of overwhelm, lack of strength and countless display of internal physical and emotional imbalance.

 • Emotional ups and downs